 By 2003, significant clients were closing their UK operations and moving them to central Europe.
 Following a business review the decision was taken in 2005 to support these moves by the establishment of a manufacturing operation in Poland.
 After extensive investigations the city of Poznan was chosen as the location for the operation.
 Our Polish entity, Plastique Spolka z ograniczona odpowiedzialnoscia was set up in early 2006.

 In 2009, the Tonbridge site was sold to developers and the head office, design & tooling hub was moved to Tunbridge Wells.
-Additionally in 2009, John Lowe & Perry Rigler purchased the company from the founding directors following a management buyout.
+Later that year the company was purchased from the founding directors via a management buyout.

 In 2014, we began the production of dry pressed smooth sided fibre packaging made from natural and sustainable materials.